samuelrhurst/samuelrhurst.github.io/content/about.md

 I'm a Data Professional living and working in Melbourne Australia.
 If something catches my eye, and is too good not to share, I'll post about it here.
 I also write about my side projects, post how-to articles, and share my thoughts on tech and data topics.

+This blog is written in Markdown using [Hugo](https://gohugo.io/) and [Hextra](https://imfing.github.io/hextra/), built with [GitHub Actions](https://github.com/features/actions), and hosted on [GitHub Pages](https://docs.github.com/en/pages).
+If you want to look at the blog's underlying source code, my code repo can be found [here](https://github.com/samuelrhurst/samuelrhurst.github.io).

 ## Contact

 To contact me professionally, get in touch via LinkedIn: